wazuh/wazuh-docker/multi-node/README.md

 ```
 3) Start the environment with docker-compose:

-- In Foregroud:
+- In foregroud:
 ```
 $ docker-compose up
 ```

-- In Background:
+- In background:
 ```
 $ docker-compose up -d
 ```